nedbat/scriv/docs/commands.rst

 The output file is specified by the :ref:`config_changelog` setting.
 Scriv looks in the file for a special marker (usually in a comment) to determine where to insert the new entry.
-The marker is "scriv-insert-here", but can be changed with the :ref:`config_insert_marker` setting.
+The marker is "scriv-insert-here", but can be changed with the :ref:`config_start_marker` setting.
 Using a marker like this, you can have your changelog be just part of a larger README file.
 If there is no marker in the file, the new entry is inserted at the top of the file.